20+ Things to Do With Your Family in Knoxville, TN

 Neyland Stadium

 You can tour the iconic Neyland Stadium while visiting Knoxville.
-Home of the Tennessee Vols, Neyland is the 6th largest college football venue in the United States.
-They offer 60-minute tours of the facility.
+Home of the Tennessee Vols, Neyland is the sixth largest college football venue in the United States.
+They offer 60-minute guided tours of the facility.

 • Tours are only offered at 10 am and you must pre-book online.